SFH-Foundation/sfhfoundation/docs/prescriptions/practice/stillness.md

 Across all world religions and spiritual systems various practices are prescribed in moving from basic conditioned consciousness into the vastness of soul consciousness or boundless consciousness.
 The art of stillness is the heart of all these practices and endeavours.

-Further information on the dynamics of transformative worship and the unique applications of the Essential Islamic model can be found in the publication "[Transformative Worship in Islam: Experiencing Perfection](https://zahrapublications.pub/book-TransformativeWorshipInIslam.php#bookTitle)".
+Further information on the dynamics of transformative worship and the unique applications of the Essential Islamic model can be found in the publication <a href="https://zahrapublications.pub/book-TransformativeWorshipInIslam.php#bookTitle" target="_blank">"Transformative Worship in Islam: Experiencing Perfection"</a>.

 ## Stillness